chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

 **Migration:**

-Log in to the Chef Automate server and running the following command:
+Log in to the Chef Automate server and run the following command:

 .. code-block:: bash